anirban6908/anirban6908.github.io/_posts/2020-01-14-how-neurons-actually-look.md

 ---
-title:  "How neurons actually look?"
+title:  "How do neurons actually look?"
 excerpt: A look at how to visualize detailed neuron reconstructions in python
 classes: wide
 header: